EvermeshSolutions/putsbox/README.md

 #### Basic steps

-This is the basic steps for running the Rails app, but if you want to run to receive real e-mails, please check [Full stes](#full-steps).
+This is the basic steps for running the Rails app, but if you want to receive e-mails, please check [Full steps](#full-steps).

 For following the instructions below, you will need to install [Docker](https://www.docker.com/get-docker).